larakreisz/fashion_lookbook/terms.md

 #### **Price**

-We charge you a monthly fee of € 1.49 for using our services.
+Optionally, you may subscribe to 'Wardrobe Guardian' for a monthly fee of €1.49.
+'Wardrobe Guardian' enables you to securely store your lookbooks in the Cloud.
 Subscription auto-renews before the end of the current period, unless canceled 24-hours in advance.
 You may manage your subscriptions and turned off auto-renewal from your Apple App Store / Google Play Store account settings.
 Subscription canceled during the trial, if offered, will not be charged.
 If you cancel a subscription purchased from an app on Google Play / Apple App Store, you will not receive a refund for the current billing period, but will continue to receive their subscription content for the remainder of the current billing period, regardless of the cancellation date.
 The cancellation goes into effect after the current billing period has passed.
 You are responsible for all carrier data plans, Internet fees, and other fees and taxes associated with your use of our services.

 #### **Duration, renewal and termination**

-You can stop using our app at any time for any reason by removing your monthly subscription and deleting your account.
+You may cease utilizing the Wardrobe Guardian by canceling your monthly subscription at any time.
+Additionally, you have the option to discontinue using our app at your discretion by deleting your account.
 We may modify, suspend or terminate your access to or use of our services, if you violate the Terms of Use.

 #### **Features for end-users with disabilities**